jayasurya-mkm/ng-google-one-tap/README.md

            res.isNotDisplayed();
            res.isSkippedMoment();
         });
-        this.onetap.oneTapCredentialResponse.subscribe(res => { // Subscribe after continue with one tap JWT credentials response.
+        this.onetap.oneTapCredentialResponse.subscribe(res => { // After continue with one tap JWT credentials response.
             console.log(res);
         });
         this.onetap.authUserResponse.subscribe(res => {  // Use Auth validation by using google OAuth2 apis.
-Note this one for testing and debugging purpose. this.userdetails = res;
+Note: this one for testing and debugging purpose. this.userdetails = res;
         });